📚 All Articles

 Which Dog Toothpaste Flavor Do Dogs Accept Most?
 Real Testing Data

 Poultry wins by a wide margin.
 Mint is the most rejected.
-Here's what real-world testing data says about dog flavor preferences — and how to introduce any toothpaste.
+Here's what real-world data says about dog flavor preferences and how to introduce any toothpaste.

 Product Tips

-When to Replace Your Dog's Toothbrush — And Why Most People Wait Too Long
+When to Replace Your Dog's Toothbrush — Most People Wait Too Long

 Every 3–4 months, or when bristles are visibly flattened.
 Worn bristles lose 40% of cleaning effectiveness.
-Here's how to remember — and cheaply keep up with it.
+Here's how to remember and keep up with it cheaply.

 Dental Health